flygohr/dont-let-it-go-to-your-head/readme.md

 - Animations, tweens, smooth transitions, spinners.. basically, all the juice?
 I'll see what I can implement, but if I realize I can't, I'll push the polish back to after the jam
 - Clunky select, 100% bad implementation
 - Theming is all messed up
+- Special cards could be added, with unique effects

 ### Devlog:
 - 2026-03-16